Destiny is a business simulator that imparts the experience of consumer marketing.

 Extensive combat training and experience is needed to develop the skills to succeed in the battleground of consumer markets.
 While the training is essential for marketers, it takes many years to acquire.
 At leading consumer goods manufacturing and retailing firms, only a handful of battle-hardened veterans get to take the strategic decisions that shape the future of their brands and banners.

-From a learning standpoint, this begs the question, how can we speed up the process of developing future marketing leaders?
-Is it possible to train them the way fighter pilots are trained, employing combat simulators that authentically reflect the market realities?
+From a learning and development standpoint, this begs the question, how can we speed up the process of training future marketing leaders?
+Is it possible to train them the way we train fighter pilots, employing combat simulators that authentically reflect the market realities?

 Destiny© is aptly intertwined with the developer’s eGuide “Marketing Analytics: A Practitioner’s Guide to Marketing Analytics and Research Methods” to provide a holistic learning experience, that beautifully combines theory with practice.
 Participants learn practitioner’s tools and techniques, and get to use them in a competitive setting that resembles the real world.